 There’s much more to it than just another bullet point on your college application though, and it can go far, far beyond that local charity or neighborhood pet shelter.

-Next time that you draft your international travel plans, why not include some good ol’ altruism to the itinerary, magnify your experience, and join the rank of helpful humanitarians?
-Instead of partying around the world, hopping from one touristic city to another with new posies, indulge in a more substantial experience.
+Next time that you draft your international travel plans, why not add some good ol’ altruism to the itinerary, magnify your experience, and join the rank of helpful humanitarians?
+Instead of partying around the world, hopping from one touristic city to another with new possies, indulge in a more substantial experience.

 Volunteering abroad offers something to do, somewhere to go, and somewhere to stay, while giving you something much more important than just passport stamps and shot glasses to take back home.